 Out of ideas for weeknight dinners?
-Make this one-pot chicken pulao recipe.
-With just a few ingredients including the chicken and rice, it is ready in 40 minutes flat!
+Make this one-pot chicken and rice dish and serve it with boondi raita.
+With just a few ingredients and an approachable method, this recipe is a no-brainer in my home when it comes to easy chicken dinners.

-If you've been elsewhere on this blog, you know I'm all about making Indian cooking more approachable.
+If you've been elsewhere on this blog, you know I'm all about making Indian cooking less overwhelming.
 I love sharing easy, beginner-friendly Indian recipes that are big on taste.
 This chicken dinner is right in line with that philosophy.
-It doesn't have the flamboyance of its sister, the stylish chicken biryani, but where this simple and unassuming dish scores is the almost ridiculous ease with which it is made.
+It doesn't have the flamboyance of its sisters, the stylish chicken biryani, and keema biryani, but where this simple and unassuming dish scores is the almost ridiculous ease with which it is made.

 The major difference between pulao and biryani lies in the technique of cooking.
 For making any kind of biryani (chicken or lamb), the meat and rice are cooked separately, then brought together in another pot.
 Pulao, however, is made by cooking the meat and rice together in one pot.